SteveWorcester/Tactics/Assets/Readme.txt

 			Hotseat Multiplayer functionality - no AI
 			Each friendly Character can take one move action and one attack action per player turn.
 		Turn flow
-			“Start of turn” banner appears, notifying player that it’s their turn.
+			(strike from mvp?)“Start of turn” banner appears, notifying player that it’s their turn.
 Banner then disappears.
 			The active character is highlighted, and available options are presented.
 			An action must be taken with that character (even if that option is “pass”?)
 			Once actions have been expended, or pass has been selected, return to #1.